For Immediate Release

 Contact: Elton Pon

-SAN FRANCISCO- Former Mayor Willie L. Brown, Jr., and San Francisco Recreation and Park Department day campers kicked off the Fourth of July weekend in style today by zipping 80 feet in the air and 680 feet across Justin Herman Plaza.
+SAN FRANCISCO- Former Mayor Willie L. Brown, Jr., and San Francisco Recreation and Park Department day campers kicked off the Fourth of July weekend in style today by zipping 80 feet in the air and 680 feet across Embarcadero Plaza.
 The new zipline is a partnership between the Recreation and Park Department and Ziptrek Ecotours.

 “I’ll try anything once,” said Brown.
 “But I cannot get enough of this zipline.
 I’d do it all day if they let me.”